Do not, I repeat, do NOT move to Virginia Beach, Virginia (at least, not until you read this article).

 And if you get a chance, make sure to check out First Landing State Park.
 It has beach dunes, freshwater ponds, and extensive trails that will keep you busy for hours.

 Oh, and if you don’t like beaches or dunes, or outdoor activities.
-I only have one question…why are you watching this video?
+I only have one question…why are you reading this article?
 Seriously, Netflix exists.
 Scram.